CSCfi/Kielipankki-korp-ansible/README.md

 ### Development instance

-Development instance is created on Pouta and uses a local database and minimal test set of corpora.
+Development instance is created on Pouta and uses a local database.
+No corpora are included out of the box.

 ```
 $ ansible-playbook korp-pouta.yml -i inventories/korp-dev